 The Takeaway

-The Details:
+The Details

 Tokyo is a huge city.
-In fact, it's better to think of Tokyo as a group of cities connected by a great transport system.
-Thus, it's really important to choose a good area in which to stay.
-Sure, because the transport system is so good, even if you're not in the best area, you can hop on a subway and be somewhere quickly, but wouldn't it be better to have great restaurants, sights and shopping right outside your hotel door?
+In fact, it’s better to think of Tokyo as a group of cities connected by a great transport system.
+Thus, it’s really important to choose a good area in which to stay.

 I’ve stayed in apartments and hotels all over Tokyo.
 For me, there are three criteria I look at when choosing a hotel:

-- It must be near the Yamanote Line, which is the most important form of transport in the city.
+- It must be near the Yamanote Line, which is the most important form of transport in the city,

-- It must have lots of good restaurants and shops within easy walking distance.
+- It must have lots of good restaurants and shops within easy walking distance,

 - The area must be attractive.

 Without a doubt, the best parts of the city are those near Tokyo Station and in the two big urban hubs on the west side: Shinjuku and Shibuya.
-Between Tokyo Station and these two hubs you'll find Roppongi, which despite not being on the Yamanote Line is a great place to stay because of all the restaurants and attractions nearby.
+Between Tokyo Station and these two hubs you’ll find Roppongi, which despite not being on the Yamanote Line is a great place to stay because of all the restaurants and attractions nearby.
+Another great area is the Ginza/Hibiya area which is within walking distance of Tokyo Station and crammed with good shops and restaurants.

-The Best Places to Stay in Tokyo
+The Best Places To Stay In Tokyo

 Shinjuku

-Shinjuku is the best place to stay in Tokyo, especially the places located on the west side of the station.
-This is one of the city's biggest transport hubs and it's on the all-important Yamanote Line.
-There are several huge department stores, huge electronics shops, literally thousands of restaurants, and Tokyo's best bookshop: Kinokuniya.
+Shinjuku is the best place to stay in Tokyo, especially the places located on the calmer west side of the station.
+This is one of the city’s biggest transport hubs and it’s on the all-important Yamanote Line.
+There are several huge department stores, huge electronics shops, literally thousands of restaurants, and Tokyo’s best bookshop: Kinokuniya.
 Plus, there are plenty of sights nearby.
 The only caveat is that if you don’t like crowds, you might consider somewhere quieter like Ebisu, Meguro or Daikanyama.

 Our top hotel picks in Shinjuku are